winddori2002/MANNER/README.md

   --enhanced_path: enhanced file directory
 ```

-If you want to evaluate with all measures (PESQ, STOI, CSIG, CBAK, CVOL), run the following code.
+If you want to evaluate with all measures (PESQ, STOI, CSIG, CBAK, COVL), run the following code.
 ```
 python eval_measure.py